 - Runner’s Strength Workout: This was my go to strength workout during marathon training, and has been for the past two years.
 I learned a lot of these moves in physical therapy when I was recovering from running injuries, and they have stuck with me ever since.
 This workout isn’t so intense that it will leave you sore, which is great if you have a run scheduled the next day, but it definitely does the trick!

 - Hip & Hamstring Workout: The two weakest running muscles for me are definitely my hips and hamstrings.
 These are always the areas where I feel ‘hot spots’ during training, and the areas that are hardest to stretch out.
 This workout targets these areas and helps maintain consistent strength!
+(Check out this resistance band hip strengthening workout for more options).

 - 25 Minute HIIT Workout: If you’re looking for a workout to get your heart pumping and burn some calories, this is it.
 HIIT workouts always make me feel like I’ve really accomplished something because I walk away from them ridiculously sweaty.
 This is another great substitute for cardio that you may be missing due to the weather!